Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 By default, the _Alfresco Transform Service_ (from now ATS) is not included in the basic configuration of the projects generated making use of the Alfresco SDK archetypes.

-ATS is only supported in ACS Enterprise and it is distributed as a composition of Docker containers.
+ATS is only supported in Content Services Enterprise and it is distributed as a composition of Docker containers.
 The docker images required for ATS are available in the Alfresco private docker registry at [Quay.io](https://quay.io){:target="_blank"}.
 For more information, see [How to configure private Alfresco Docker registry](#enterprisedockerregistry).

 In order to properly configure ATS in a project generated using the Alfresco SDK archetypes it is required to execute 2 steps: